This Indian historian fights the far-right, one makeup video at a time

 “However, at our first lesson with Sheila ma’am, she said that history could not be taught using a single textbook and that she would give us lectures like they do in colleges, and that we would have to take notes,” Sharma says.
 “Initially, I thought I would fail the history exam.”

 Sharma began to visit the school library frequently and study any history books she came across, finding the process fascinating.
-Sharma got 94 percentile in 10th grade and took up humanities in high school.
+Sharma got 94 percent in her 10th grade examination and took up humanities in high school.

 Sharma got into Lady Shri Ram College, one of New Delhi’s top arts institutions, for her undergraduate studies, but her parents believed there was no future in history and pressured her into taking up an undergraduate programme in business studies.